gravity-api/gravity-abstraction-logging/README.md

     private readonly string applicationName;
     private static readonly HttpClient client = new HttpClient();

-    // Will be used to pass values into base class. public HttpLogger(string applicationName, string loggerName)
+    // Will be used to pass values into next constructor. public HttpLogger(string applicationName, string loggerName)
        : this(applicationName, loggerName, baseAddress: "http://localhost:5000/")
     { }